cc0ffee/iitapp/README.md

 ### Information
 The iitapp is a Proof of Concept app for mobile devices that allows students to check their schedule and assignments without the confusing nature of university websites.
-This app was made from the P33 Project for CS100 semester at IIT.
+This app was made from the P33 Project for CS100 semester at Illinois Institute of Technology.

 **NOTE:** The data in this repo is for testing.
 No functionality for retreiving any current data from IIT or blackboard.